eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 2. Data value atomicity and first normal form

-"Everybody" knows that two values can be tested for equality if the come from the same domain e.g.
+"Everybody" knows that two values can be tested for equality iff the come from the same domain.
+Consider

 SNO = user defined type for supplier numbers
 PNO = user defined type for part numbers

 S.SNO = SP.SNO /* ok, same domain(type) */
-S.SNO = P.PNO /* bad, comparing different domains */
+S.SNO = P.PNO /* invalid, comparing different domains */

 Any relational operation that calls for an implicit or explicit equality comparison between values of different domains should fail at complile time.

-explicit = WHERE A = B
+explicit equality check e.g. `WHERE A = B` implicit equality check e.g. `JOIN`
-implicity = a join

 Any system that implements this "cross domain checking" before comparisions would need a way to override it because sometimes the user will know more than the system does.

 Codd has "domain check override" versions of some of his operators

-Codd's domain checking says
+Codd's domain checking says:

     P.QUANTITY = P.WEIGHT       /* not ok because not meaningful */
     P.QUANTITY - P.WEIGHT = 0   /* is ok in domain checking but still not meaningful*/

-both the expressions above have the same semantics but different syntax this is odd
+both the expressions above have the same semantics but different syntax.
+This is odd.
 CJD claims that domain check override makes no sense at all

 Consider

     S.SNO = 'X4' /* valid, might even be TRUE */
     P.PNO = 'X4' /* valid, might even be TRUE */
     S.SNO = P.PNO /* invalid! */

 How can this be?

 SNO and PNO have different types but each type might have the same representation  e.g. a character string

 There should be a _logical difference_ (see above) between a type and representation.
-The representation of the type should be kept hidden from the user - it is an implementation detail
+The representation of the type should be kept hidden from the user - it is an implementation detail.

 CJD recommends having _selector_ operators, named the same as each type that convert the underlying representation of it into the type and a corresponding operator for the inverse operation

-This mechanism
+    It is not clear whether any implementations actually do this ???

-provides the domain checking when we need it and the ability to override it when we need it it would provide "Cross domain checking" in a clean fully orthogonal no ad-hoc way
+This mechanism provides the domain checking when we need it and the ability to override it when we need it it would provide "Cross domain checking" in a

+* clean
+* fully orthogonal
+* no ad-hoc

+way.

 These selectors are invoked *implicitly* by the system.

-Basically he is tlaking about type coercion between types and their underlying representations
+Basically he is talking about type coercion between types and their underlying representations.

 S.SNO = 'X4' /* implicitly coerce the chracter string into an SNO type */